-For many of us plagued by miserable dark undereye circles, we are forever searching for a magic cure to get rid of ugly dark undereye circles.
-Alas, with all of the advances in skin care and dermatology it seems no one has unraveled the mystery of how to get rid of dark circles once and for all.
-Until the breakthrough comes, we must settle for the best way to hide dark circles under the eyes, a task easier said than done.
+For many of us plagued by miserable dark circles under eyes, we are forever searching for a magic cure to look healthy and rested.
+Alas, with all of the advances in skin care and dermatology it seems no one has unraveled the mystery of how to get rid of dark circles under eyes once and for all.
+Until the breakthrough comes, we must settle for the best way to hide dark eye circles, a task easier said than done.

 Let’s review what causes dark circles under the eyes: